MarcGroc/TylkoZapytam/docs/functional-requirements/Functional-requirements.md

 ### 2.2 Product functions

+- Users can ask questions, book calls and rate experts.
 ### 2.3 User characteristics

 - Users of the platform are professionals or individuals seeking expert advice or assistance on a short-notice basis.